iterative/dvc.org/content/blog/2020-07-03-optimizing-dvc-remotes.md

 When querying a cloud storage API, a data sync tool will be restricted by any limits imposed by the API itself.

-However, with the optimizations new to DVC 1.0, we are now able to work around these limitations and provide substantial performance benefits over older DVC releases and general data sync tools.
+However, with new optimizations in DVC 1.0, we are now able to work around these limitations and provide substantial performance benefits over older DVC releases and general data sync tools.
 In fact, DVC 1.0 offers improved runtimes over rclone by 20x or more in certain scenarios.

+_Note: "Cloud storage" and "remote storage" will be used interchangeably throughout this post.
+When discussing dataset size in this post, we mean size in terms of total number of files in a dataset, rather than the total amount of file data (bytes)._

 ### DVC 1.0 vs DVC 0.91 vs rclone performance

+The following charts show DVC and rclone status query runtimes for various scenarios in which a local directory is synchronized to an S3 bucket.

 ![benchmarks](/uploads/images/2020-07-03/dvc_rclone_bench.svg 'DVC 1.0 vs rclone performance comparison')

-The above chart shows status query runtimes in DVC 1.0, DVC 0.91 and rclone for synchronizing a local directory to an S3 bucket.
-The local directory contains 100,000 files, and the S3 bucket contains approximately 1 million files.
-1 file in the local directory has been modified since the directory was last synchronized with the S3 bucket.

-In this example, we are testing the length of time it takes DVC or rclone to determine (and report to the user) that only the one modified file is missing from the S3 bucket and needs to be uploaded.
+In this example, the local directory contains 100,000 files, and the S3 bucket contains approximately 1 million files.
+One file in the local directory has been modified since the directory was last synchronized with the S3 bucket.
+This scenario tests the length of time it takes DVC or rclone to determine (and report to the user) that only the one modified file is missing from the S3 bucket and needs to be uploaded.

 This simulates a typical DVC use case in which a user uses DVC to track a directory containing a (relatively) large number of files and pushes the